-- In a large mixing bowl combine flour, baking powder, baking soda, and salt.
-Chop the dark chocolate into chunks and add to the flour mixture.
-Crush Graham crackers by hand into the dry mix.
+- In a large mixing bowl, combine flour, baking powder, baking soda, and salt.
+Chop the dark chocolate into chunks and add them to the flour mixture.
+Crush the Graham crackers by hand and mix them into the dry mixture.

-- In a separate bowl or measuring cup, whisk the sugars, oil, and milk together until smooth and incorporated, about 2 minutes.
-Make sure the brown sugar is fresh and has no lumps.
-Break lumps in your hands or with a spoon before adding.
+- In a separate bowl or measuring cup, whisk together the sugars, oil, and milk until the mixture is smooth and incorporated, approximately 2 minutes.
+Ensure the brown sugar is free of lumps.
+Break any lumps using your hands or a spoon before adding.

-- Add the sugar mixture to the flour mixture, and then stir with a wooden spoon or spatula until just combined and no dry flour is visible anymore.
-Do not overmix.
-Shortly stick it in the freezer to keep the dough cold (especially on hot days).
+- Add the sugar mixture to the flour mixture, then stir with a wooden spoon or spatula until just combined and no dry flour is visible.
+Avoid overmixing.
+For hot days, briefly place the dough in the freezer to keep it cold.

-- If you are using regular-sized marshmallows make sure to snip them in half with scissors.
-To make a cookie ball scoop dough with an ice cream scoop and place your thumb in the middle to form a cavity.
-Place half a marshmallow inside.
-Top with some more cookie dough, release the ball from the scoop, and roll together so that the marshmallow is covered.
-Repeat until no dough remains.
-Refrigerate cookie dough balls overnight (for at least 12 hours).
-Do not skip this step.
+- To form cookie balls, scoop the dough with an ice cream scoop and create a cavity in the middle using your thumb.
+Place half a marshmallow inside and cover it with more cookie dough.
+Release the ball from the scoop and roll it to ensure the marshmallow is fully covered.
+Repeat until all the dough is used.
+Refrigerate the cookie dough balls overnight (for at least 12 hours).
+This step is important; do not skip it.